bisc/active/README.md

 # ACTIVE #

 This is a source repository for ACTIVE (Analysis contraCT Integration VErifier) - a tool for integrating analysis contracts in cyber-physical system design.
 It is an OSATE2 plugin that introduces a contracts annex and allows a user to verify analysis contracts.
+Try ACTIVE out on [examples](https://github.com/bisc/active-examples).

 ### Installation ###